Bhavith1108/My-Chart-App/README.md

 /// Execute the following commands in Terminal

----npm install              // To install all the dependencies
+---npm install ---------        To install all the dependencies

----npm start                // To start the server and we can see the output in browser
+---npm start   ---------        To start the server and we can see the output in browser

-s